|

 When her friend gets bashed on an anonymous Facebook page, Destiny sees the lasting consequences of online harassment and decides it's time to cut back on her social media use. (full text)

-Christian has been bullied since elementary school.
-He tries to fit in with a group of alternative kids who have Mohawks and piercings, but they don't treat him any better. (full text)
+Christian's been bullied for years.
+He tries to fit in with a group of alternative kids who have Mohawks and piercings, but they don't treat him any better.
+Still his new look boosts his confidence. (full text)

 When students discover he can’t read, Antwaun is teased and called a “crack baby.” (full text)